avoidthehack/Private-Browsers-Table/README.md

 **"must be enabled"** = feature is present, but not enabled by default

 ? = unknown/information missing (feel free to open an issue with the appropriate information)

+## Contributing

+- Suggestions: If something is outdated, incorrect, or should be added here, users are encouraged to open an issue. **Read the FAQ before opening an issue.**
+- Enhancements: Everyone is welcomed to fork and hack/modify the code and submit a pull request.
+- Sharing: Sharing this comparison - wherever, however - is greatly appreciated. **Don't forget to star this repo!**
+- If you are feeling extra generous, you can contribute on [Ko-Fi!](https://ko-fi.com/avoidthehack)

 ## FAQ
 ### Where is Chrome, Edge, Safari?